top of page

 For children on the spectrum and those with sensory challenges, sensory tools and supportive strategies can be essential in helping them cope with challenging situations.
 These supports can assist their bodies in managing stress before it escalates to the point of a meltdown, which is the body’s way of trying to restore equilibrium.
 It’s important for teachers, educators, and other adults to be equipped with practical ways to help—and to respond safely and supportively if a meltdown does occur.

-The support to be provided may look different for every child, but the end goal remains the same regardless and that goal is: to lead them toward a life that reflects the love of Christ.
+The support to be provided may look different for every child, but the end goal remains the same regardless and that goal is: to lead them toward a life that reflects love and goodness.

 Words Are Building Blocks or Wrecking Balls